JonathanWilbur/mueller-report/volume1.md

 2016, candidate Trump delivered his first speech on foreign policy and national security at an event hosted by the national interest, a publication affiliated with CNI.
-Then-senator Jeff sessions and Russian ambassador Kislyak both attended the event and, as a result, it gained some attention in relation to sessions's confirmation hearings to become attorney general. sessions had various other contacts with CNI during the campaign period on foreign-policy matters, including Russia.
+Then-senator Jeff sessions and Russian ambassador Kislyak both attended the event and, as a result, it gained some attention in relation to sessions's confirmation hearings to become attorney general.
+Sessions had various other contacts with CNI during the campaign period on foreign-policy matters, including Russia.
 Jared Kushner also interacted with Simes about Russian issues during the campaign.
 The investigation did not identify evidence that the campaign passed or received any messages to or